The Award

 Kirsty Scobie and Fenella Renwick

-The winner of the Jane Grigson Trust award 2020 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2020 was:

 Kirsty Scobie and Fenella Renwick: The Seafood Shack